cott-io/iron-cli-releases-repo/README.md

 # Warden Releases

-This repository contains the install and warden wrapper script and the public warden releases.
+This repository hosts the installation and update components for the warden clients and sdks.

 ## Install

 `bash <(curl -fsSL https://raw.githubusercontent.com/warden-pub/warden-releases/master/scripts/install.sh)`

+## More Info

+For more info, head on over to our [Documentation Site](https://alpha.warden.pub)